qluo2018/DualPathwayADHD/README.md

 Data and Code of paper:

-Chun Shen+, Qiang Luo+,*, et al. Barbara J. Sahakian.
-Neural correlates of the dual pathway model for attention-deficit/hyperactivity disorder in adolescents.
+Chun Shen, et al. Neural correlates of the dual pathway model for attention-deficit/hyperactivity disorder in adolescents.
 American Journal of Psychiatry, 2020.

 NOTE